 She was born in Tbilisi, Georgia in 1909 when it was part of the Russian Empire.
 She made her performance debut at 14 in 1923 and left Moscow in 1925.
 She lived in Europe for several years before emigrating to the United States in 1939.
 In 1948 she married cardiologist Kurt Biss and they moved to DeKalb.

 Garbousova’s sheet music collection is held in Founders Memorial Library’s special collections.
-The School of Music’s Deana Eberly says of the exhibit, “The sheet music collection is the main part of this exhibit,” Eberly said.
+The exhibition was curated by Sarah Holmes, the university’s Interim Music Librarian.
+“The sheet music collection is the main part of this exhibit,” she said.
 “We are very lucky to have this collection.”